 The last quarter of the year – often called the giving season – is a great time for fundraising.
 December is often the busiest time of year for donations.
 Around 31% of total donations are made in December alone and 12% come in the final three days of the year.

 Not sure how to make the most of your year-end fundraising drive?
 Use these tips to guide your efforts.

-Tip 1: Create an Effective Campaign for Nonprofit Fundraising Season
+Tip 1: Create an Effective Campaign

 1.1 Look Back at Last Year’s Numbers